wp-plugins/google-analytics-dashboard-for-wp/tags/3.5.1/readme.txt

 - simple Authorization process
 - has multilingual support, a POT file is available for translations.
 If you have a complete translation, send me the translation file or upload it to our forum and will be included in next release.

-This plugin suports google analytics tracking.
+This plugin suports Google Analytics tracking.
 Main tracking options and features:

 - enable/disable google analytics tracking code
 - switch between universal analytics and classic analytics tracking methods